nixworks/public/news/2009/08/28/index.md

 _Context: Chile, Turkey, United Nations, pandemic H1N1/09 virus, poultry, virus_

 ### [ According to declassified documents released this week, a survival manual produced by Transport Canada was used by U.S. interrogators to set limits on dousing detainees with cold water as a form of water torture. ](/news/2009/08/28/according-to-declassified-documents-released-this-week-a-survival-manual-produced-by-transport-canada-was-used-by-u-s-interrogators-to-se.md)
-_Context: Guantanamo Bay detention camp, Transport Canada, detainees, dousing, survival manual, water torture_
+_Context: Transport Canada, detainee, detainees, dousing, survival manual, water torture_

 ### [ Japan's unemployment rate reaches a record high of 5.7%. ](/news/2009/08/28/japan-s-unemployment-rate-reaches-a-record-high-of-5-7.md)
 _Context: Japan, unemployment rate_